nrminor/refman/README.md

 ## Detailed Usage

-`refman`'s first deployment was in the bioinformatic pipeline [`oneroof`](), which is run routinely with different sets of reference datasets.
-These datasets were registered in the pipeline's [`refman.toml`]() file with the same series of commands that would be used with any project.
+`refman`'s first deployment was in the bioinformatic pipeline [`oneroof`](https://github.com/nrminor/oneroof), which is run routinely with different reference datasets depending on the input data.
+These datasets were registered in the pipeline's [`refman.toml`](https://github.com/nrminor/oneroof/blob/main/refman.toml) file with the same series of commands that would be used with any project.
 To demonstrate this workflow, those commands are reproduced here.

 #### Project Initialization